openaphid/openaphid.github.com/source/_posts/2012-07-10-tutorial-exposing-java-methods-to-javascript-in-openaphid.markdown

 Now all Google Analytics APIs can be accessed by the same JavaScript functions inside `aphid.ext.gat` on both iOS and Android.

 That's all for this tutorial.
-We're working on OpenAphid for Android v0.2, which implements `XMLHttpRequest` APIs as what we already have in iOS version.
+We're working on OpenAphid-Engine for Android v0.2, which implements `XMLHttpRequest` APIs as what we already have in iOS version.